NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 To achieve this a high contrast rim will be placed around the base of the model.
 In this implemention we have chosen to use a bright yellow #footnote("Although this could be changed to any colour which strongly contrasts the game board provided the correct thresholds were provided.").

-Utilising hough circle transforms @hough-circles in openCV we can easily find the center point of a provided circle.
+Utilising Hough Circle transforms @hough-circles in openCV we can easily find the center point of a provided circle.
 The "completeness" of the curve required to be determed as a full circle can be easily adjusted to allow for occlusion.

 #figure(
     image("images/detection.png",width:80%),